Minimum wage: Welfare and labor market participation

 If $w < w^{*}$, then an increase in the minimum wage increases participation and the unemployment rate, with an ambiguous impact on employment.
 When the bargaining power of workers is less than $\eta(\theta)$, an increase in the minimum wage improves the welfare of the unemployed – this suggests that minimum wage hikes can improve labor market efficiency, at least up to the point when bargaining power equals $\eta(\theta)$.

 Job search effort

 In the model just presented, the minimum wage always increases unemployment.
-This result does not necessarily hold when the search effort of workers is endogenous.
+This result does not necessarily hold when workers' search effort is endogenous.